qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 For a quantum instruction set to be fully compatible with the Base Profile, it must satisfy the following three requirements:

-- All functions must return void; the Base Profile does not permit to call functions that return a value.
+- All functions must return `void`; the Base Profile does not permit to call functions that return a value.
 Functions that measure qubits must take the qubit pointer(s) as well as the result pointer(s) as arguments.